 "Priority habitat" means a habitat type or elements with unique or significant value to one or more species as classified by the state Department of Fish and Wildlife.
+A priority habitat may consist of a unique vegetation type or dominant plant species, a described successional stage, or a specific structural element.
 A priority habitat may be described by a unique vegetation type or by a dominant plant species that is of primary importance to fish and wildlife (e.g., oak woodlands, juniper savanna).
 A priority habitat may also be described by a successional stage (e.g., old growth and mature forests).
 Alternatively, a priority habitat may consist of a specific habitat feature (e.g., talus slopes, caves, snags) of key value to fish and wildlife.